Text by Andy Rhodes, Photographs by Patrick Hughey

 Balmorhea is an oasis on the edge of the Chihuahuan Desert.
 The 1.75-acre pool, concession building, two bath houses, and motor lodge were constructed by members of the Civilian Conservation Corps in the mid-1930s.
 These stunning whitewashed adobe buildings reflect the site’s arid surroundings and Southwestern heritage.

-On most summer days, the pool will host nearly that many visitors, who explore the vast pool by swimming, snorkeling, or scuba diving.
-A major draw is the diving board directly atop the San Solomon Springs, which pump nearly 20 million gallons of 72-degree refreshment into the historic waters each day.
+On most summer days, the park will host nearly that many visitors, who explore the vast pool by swimming, snorkeling, or scuba diving.
+A major draw is the diving board directly atop the San Solomon Springs, which pump nearly 20 million gallons of water between about 72 and 76 degrees Fahrenheit into the historic pool each day.

 “The springs are really a major draw for so many people—it’s been a destination for thousands of years,” Rose says.
 “This is a very special, beautiful, and unique place.
 You won’t find anywhere else like this in the entire state of Texas.”